mekomsolutions/container-to-consul/README.md

 #### Logger

-Con-tainer2sul uses [bunyan](https://github.com/trentm/node-bunyan).
+Container-to-Consul uses [bunyan](https://github.com/trentm/node-bunyan).
 The `logger` section of the configuraton object is passed to `bunyan.createLogger` method.

 Default configuration outputs logs at `info` level to `stdout`.